jack7890/Sinku/README.markdown

 # Sinku

 Sinku is a starting point for deploying Sinatra to Heroku.
-It allows you to get a website live on a remote URL in <30 seconds.
+It allows you to get a website live on a remote URL in under 30 seconds.

 Sinku also includes [Twitter Bootstrap](https://github.com/twitter/bootstrap) for default styling and [Shotgun](https://github.com/rtomayko/shotgun) for automatic reloading.